dzalkind/ingest-awaken/README.md

     You can find more information about VS Code and docker containers [here](https://code.visualstudio.com/docs/remote/containers).

-    on your machine. and connect VS Code to the [tsdat docker container](https://hub.docker.com/repository/docker/tsdat/tsdat/general).**
-    We have found that some `tsdat` dependencies may not work properly on some Windows computers under specific conditions, causing errors that are sometimes hard to detect.
-    Using the official docker container will prevent these issues.
-This step is optional for Mac and Linux users, though still encouraged.

 5. We highly recommend using [conda](https://docs.anaconda.com/anaconda/install/) to manage dependencies in your development environment.
 Please install this using the link